danmasta/lo/README.md

 To use them in your own project, you can point your bundler at the `lo` polyfills directory for node imports.
 You can see an example in the [docs](https://danmasta.github.io/lo/polyfills#quickjs).

 ## Documentation
-A list of methods and some documentation can be found [here](https://danmasta.github.io/lo/)
+A list of functions and some documentation can be found [here](https://danmasta.github.io/lo/)

 ## Testing
 Tests are currently run using mocha and chai.
 To execute tests run `make test`.
 To generate unit test coverage reports run `make coverage`